Start an event, members’ hub or virtual event for your community and discover how Eventcube can transform your business.Get Started

 Segmenting your audience into categories might mean dividing by loyalty level, from passionate advocate to blissfully unaware, or simply geographical location or gender.
 Whatever the parameters, you can then think about creating content to target each group.
 This is particularly important online, because there's so much content around - anything remotely irrelevant doesn't stand a chance.
 But it's worth considering offline, too, i.e. using the press to reach a readership or region identified as potential attendees.

-The content you post to social media or your website is important — it can keep audiences informed, develop a personality, and create a sense of community.
-For best results, some of this needs to be original.
+The content you post to social media or your website is important it can keep audiences informed, develop a personality, and create a sense of community.
+For best results, some of this needs to be original and you need to keep up a consistent content schedule, using something like Monday's content calendar will certainly be a help for that and your social media marketing.
 Producing written content like blogs gives you easy inspiration for social media posts, and can improve the search engine visibility of your event website.
-Video is particularly important and is now used by 81% of companies for marketing because it gets high engagement online — which add up to more visibility for your event.
+Video is particularly important and is now used by 81% of companies for marketing because it gets high engagement online, which add up to more visibility for your event.

 Email maybe an old technology, but it's still as important as its ever been - it's everywhere we look.
 By building up a GDPR-friendly (opt-in) mailing list you'll have a direct line to the inbox of everyone who has ever expressed an interest in receiving information from you.